MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/user-guide.md

 work orders, you (the first-line worker) can view Dynamics 365 for Field Service bookings from Remote Assist and call the expert listed in the Resource field.
-This enables you to do heads-up, hands-free calling through HoloLens in the context of a Dynamics 365 Field Service booking.
+This enables you to do heads-up, hands-free calling through HoloLens in the context of a Dynamics 365 for Field Service booking.

 > [!NOTE]
 > [A Dynamics 365 license](https://dynamics.microsoft.com/en-us/field-service/overview/?&OCID=AID720979_SEM_yeaT05hp&lnkd=Bing_D365_Brand) is required to view Field Service bookings.